 Services and History:

-I produce 3D models, images, and animations of real-world or conceptual designs.
+Since 1995, I've produced 3D models, images, and animations of real-world or conceptual designs for customers.
 Typical deliverables are:

 - Still images and/or animations ("media") used in concept design, client presentations, advertising, print, or film.